htrajan/ht-drawsteel/Classes Single Page/Troubadour.md

   - 11 or lower: 7 damage; target can shift 3 and take a free strike against you
   - 12-16: 11 damage; target can shift 2 and take a free strike against you
   - 17+: 16 damage; target can shift 1
 - **Effect:** If the target shifts or takes a free strike against you during this ability, you can shift 3 and take a melee free strike against the target.
-If the target deals damage to you during this ability, you have ï¿½ on your free strike.
+If the target deals damage to you during this ability, you have \[SURGE\] on your free strike.

 #### Virtuoso Abilities